tdb-alcorn/q2/docs/tutorial.rst

 reward.
 The DQN looks at the state that the environment was in, the action that was taken and makes a prediction for what the reward will be.
 It then compares its prediction with the actual reward that was given and updates itself based on its error.
-Then, when it comes time to choose the next action, our agent simply runs the DQN and chooses the action that is predicted to produce the most reward.
-Simple, right?
+When it comes time to choose the next action, our agent simply runs the DQN and chooses the action that is predicted to produce the most reward.
+That's it.

 Well, there is one small complication: the reward that we care about maximizing is actually the *total* future reward, not just the reward on the next time step.
-In other words, we need our agent to learn how to wait in order to take 10 marshmallows tomorrow rather than 1 today.
+For example, we want our agent to learn how to wait in order to take 10 marshmallows tomorrow rather than 1 today.
 To make that happen, the DQN is actually going to be learning to predict the total future reward of an action.

 After each time step, the agent will use the DQN twice: once to make a prediction about the state that it just acted on, and once to predict the